top of page

 If an application is accepted, how long does it take to sign a contract with ESA Phi-Lab Ireland?

-While there are no constraints on the number of projects that may be evaluated by the Tender Evaluation Board (TEB), ESA Phi-Lab Ireland expects to be able to fund one to two projects in this Open Call (2025).
-Exact dates for the Tender Evaluation Board (TEB) will be made available later this year on www.esaphilab.ie, and will be communicated by email to Applicants.
+While there are no constraints on the number of projects that may be evaluated by the Tender Evaluation Board (TEB), ESA Phi-Lab Ireland expects to be able to fund one to two projects in Open Call 2026.
+Exact dates for the Tender Evaluation Board (TEB) will be made available later this year on www.esaphilab.ie, and will be communicated by email to applicants.

 MISCELLANEOUS